ktor-doc-jp/ktor-doc-jp/servers/application.md

     }
 }
 ```
+{% endcapture %}

+{% include tabbed-code.html
+    tab1-title="Main.kt" tab1-content=main-kt
+    no-height="true"
+%}

+Of course, you can split the module function in several smaller functions or classes.

 Modules are referenced by their fully qualified name: the fully qualified name of the class and the method name,
 separated by a dot (`.`).